mautic/user-documentation/docs/queue/queue.rst

      - The port that the Beanstalkd server is listening on
    * - ``beanstalkd_timeout``
      - ``'60'``
-     - The default TTR for Beanstalkd jobs
+     - The default Time To Run - TTR - for Beanstalkd jobs

 Processing
 **********

-Activating the queuing mechanism queues up all page hits and email opens for later processing.
+Activating the queuing mechanism queues up all Page hits and Email opens for later processing.
 You need to run some console commands on a regular basis to be able to process them.

-To process the hits from a page, use the following command to do so:
+To process the hits from a Page, use the following command:

 ``php /path/to/mautic/bin/console mautic:queue:process --env=prod -i page_hit``

-To process the hits from an email, use the following command to do so:
+To process the hits from an Email, use the following command:

 ``php /path/to/mautic/bin/console mautic:queue:process --env=prod -i email_hit``

 When these commands run, they continue to run until you stop the program by using the keyboard combination ``Control + C``.
-If you want to run them to process only, say, 50 page hits or email hits, you can run the command like this instead:
+If you want to run them to process only, say, 50 Page hits or Email hits, you can run the command like this instead:

 ``php /path/to/mautic/bin/console mautic:queue:process --env=prod -i page_hit -m 50``